sadhoss/AzureBatchEndpoint/readme.md

 In simple terms you have to have the contributor role on the Azure ML workspace resource to invoke the batch endpoint.

+---
 #### 2. Authorization on data source | Batch Endpoint | Azure resources

+**Azure Machine Learning Workspace | Access**
 When the batch endpoint is invoked you have to refrence the data you want to perform inferencing on.
 I am not sure of the limitations of batch endpoint, where it can access data from and where it cannot.
 However, as it is the Azure ML workspace (AMLW) resource that will access the files, the AMLW needs to be granted read rights.
-If you wish to avoid struggling with the access control for this, you can use the container stores within the azure storage account associated with the AMLW.
+**If you wish to avoid struggling with the access control for this**, you can use the container stores within the azure storage account associated with the AMLW.
 It is important to note the AMLW configures access to the container store with its own constraints (as datastores).
 Hence, if you wish to ensure the defualt authorization is enough, data that the batch endpoint is used on needs to be uploaded within the configured AMLW datastores.